Stefan Mueller

 Working Papers

-Developing a Supervised Machine Learning Approach for Assessing Grant Peer Review Reports (with Gabriel Okasa, Alberto de León, Michaela Strinzel, Anne Jorstad, Katrin Milzow, and Matthias Egger).
+A Supervised Machine Learning Approach for Assessing Grant Peer Review Reports (with Gabriel Okasa, Alberto de León, Michaela Strinzel, Anne Jorstad, Katrin Milzow, and Matthias Egger).

 Do Legislators Learn how to be Legislators?
 The Life Cycle to Parliamentary Rhetoric (with Shaun Bowler, Gail McElroy, and Jihed Ncib).